-Lewis, Jim, "Red Orange Yellow Green and Blue Period," W Art, December 2014/January 2015, pp. 86-89 seems to happen every couple of years: An older painter with a sterling record, who has nonetheless escaped notice for a few decades, is suddenly taken up again.
+Lewis, Jim, "Red Orange Yellow Green and Blue Period," W Art, December 2014/January 2015, pp. 86-89 he rediscovery of an artist is always endearing. involves pouring layers of acrylic paint onto unprimed seems to happen every couple of years: An older painter with a sterling record, who has nonetheless escaped notice for a few decades, is suddenly taken up again.
 The work looks great, the artist is rescued from oblivion, and everyone is bracingly reminded of how fragile and mutable our sense of history can be.
-It happened in the late '90s to Bridget Riley; it happened a years ago to Lee Bontecou.
-It's happening now to Sam Gilliam, who is 81 years old and living, as he has for more than 50 years, in Washington, D.C., and no one is more cheered by the rediscovery than he is.